tarantool/doc/sphinx/book/box/box_space.rst

-        Note re storage engine: vinyl supports only the TREE index type, and supports only one index per space, and supports only the unique = true option, and requires that field numbers be in order starting with 1.
+        Note re storage engine: vinyl supports only the TREE index type, and supports only one index per space, and supports only the unique = true option.

         .. code-block:: tarantoolsession